algosup/2023-2024-project-3-virtual-processor-team-8/Functional-Specification.md

 ### **Resources and tools**
-environment: Vs code, Github
+Development environment: VS code, GitHub
-test environment:
-management environment: trello, slack
+Test environment: unit tests on VScode, test plan GitHub, Issues with GitHub issues Management environment: Trello, Slack

 ### **Assumptions and constraints**
-Assuming that the client has a MacOs or an windows device and a compatible Os.
+Assuming that the client has a MacOs or a Windows device and a compatible OS.
-The constraints can occur if the device Os is not compatible with the virtual processor, or there is an incompatibility of the version of C language between the developed product and the installed version of C in VScode of the client.
-Clients device runs on Linux.
-Clients device has a limited amount of storage and memory available.
+The constraints can occur if the device's OS is not compatible with the virtual processor, or if there is an incompatibility of the version of C language between the developed product and the installed version of C of the client.
+Client's device runs on Linux.
+Client's device has a limited amount of storage and memory available.

 # B. Functional Requirements